 “Being a Trustee is my way of trying to use my experience at the BBC to help the wider freelance community.”

-Sarah has had a long-term involvement with the Rory Peck Trust, having produced The Rory Peck Awards for 5 years and serving as a member of the Board since 2004.
-She joined BBC News in 1989 as a producer in the TV Newsroom and after working as a field producer for many years, she became Managing Editor and later Deputy Head of BBC Newsgathering.
-In both those roles, Sarah had a special responsibility for safety, training and welfare.
+Sarah has had a long-term involvement with the Rory Peck Trust, having first produced The Rory Peck Awards for five years and then serving as a member of the Board since 2004.
+She joined BBC News in 1989 as a producer in the TV Newsroom, and after working as a field producer for many years, she became Managing Editor and, later, Deputy Head of BBC Newsgathering.
+In both these roles, Sarah had a special responsibility for safety, training and welfare.
 She currently manages all the BBC’s international news bureaux.
 Sarah is Vice President of the EBU News Committee and an advisor to the Dart Centre (Europe) for Journalism and Trauma.

 “I’ve spent much of the last 10 years working to support BBC teams who cover dangerous and difficult stories around the world.
 These teams are often a mix of BBC staff and freelancers.
-We ensure that our freelancers have access to training, insurance and contracts, so that they are protected and safe and it’s this awareness of the specific issues and concerns that all freelancers face which has made me so committed to the work of the Trust.
-Being a Trustee is my way of trying to use my experience at the BBC to help the wider freelance community.”
+We ensure that our freelancers have access to training, insurance and contracts, so that they are protected and safe and it’s this awareness of the specific issues and concerns that all freelancers face which has made me so committed to the work of the Trust.”

 Freelance Journalist and Filmmaker

-James Brabazon is an award-winning frontline journalist and documentary filmmaker.
-Based in London he has travelled in over 70 countries, investigating, filming and directing in the world’s most hostile environments.
-His awards include the Rory Peck Sony International Impact Award 2003, the Rory Peck Freelancer’s Choice Award 2003, the IDA Courage Under Fire Award 2004 and the IDFA Joris Ivens Competition Special Jury Award 2004.
+James is an award-winning frontline journalist and documentary filmmaker who joined the Board in 2010.
+Based in London, he has travelled to over 70 countries, investigating, filming and directing in the world’s most hostile environments.
+His awards include the Rory Peck Sony Impact Award (2003), the Rory Peck Freelancer’s Choice Award (2003), the IDA Courage Under Fire Award (2004) and the IDFA Joris Ivens Competition Special Jury Award (2004).

-James has also been nominated for two BAFTAs and two Emmys.
-He has made over forty international current affairs films broadcast by the BBC, Channel 4, CNN, SABC and the Discovery Channel.
-James lectures on the ethics and practicalities of journalism in war zones and has written for the Observer, the Independent and the Guardian.
-His international bestseller book, My Friend the Mercenary, was published by Canongate in June 2010 a memoir recounting his experiences of the Liberian civil war and the Equatorial Guinea coup plot.
-James joined the Board of The Rory Peck Trust in 2010.
+He has been nominated for two BAFTAs and two Emmys and made over 40 international current affairs films broadcast by BBC, Channel 4, CNN, SABC and the Discovery Channel.
+James lectures on the ethics and practicalities of journalism in war zones and has written for The Observer, The Independent and The Guardian.
+His internationally bestselling book, My Friend the Mercenary, was published in 2010 – a memoir recounting his experiences of the Liberian civil war and the Equatorial Guinea coup plot.

 “The Trust supports a part of the news ecosystem that often gets overlooked – freelancers.”

-Madhav Chinnappa is the Director of Strategic Relations for News & Publishers, working on partnerships and collaboration between Google and the news industry.
+Madhav is Google’s Director of News Ecosystem Development, working on partnerships and collaborations between Google and the news industry.
 In 2015, he launched the Digital News Initiative, which is Google’s overarching framework for engagement with the European news ecosystem.
 He joined Google in 2010 to focus on Google News & Magazines in the EMEA regions.
-He has worked in the news industry since 1994 – first in the launch team of Associated Press Television (APTV), a year in M&A at United News & Media and spent over 9 years at BBC News, latterly as Head of Development & Rights.
+He has worked in the news industry since 1994 – first in the launch team of Associated Press Television, a year in M&A at United News & Media, and spent over 9 years at BBC News, latterly as Head of Development & Rights.

-“I have known, and been impressed and humbled by the work the Rory Peck Trust has done from the early days of my career at APTV.
+“I have known, and been impressed and humbled by, the work the Rory Peck Trust has done from the early days of my career at APTV.
 The Trust supports a part of the news ecosystem that often gets overlooked – freelancers – and yet it is these self same freelancers who play an invaluable role in the news that we all consume.
-I am honoured to be on the board of the Trust.”
+I am honoured to be on the Board.”

 Bureau Chief, CBS News London